harrietrc/loadimpact-docs/jekyll/_v4/test-running/local-on-premise-execution.md

 <div class="callout callout-warning" role="alert">
     <b>Docker Users</b><br>
-    If you're running k6 in a Docker container you'll need to make sure that the k6 config file where the Load Impact API authentication information (an API authentication token) will be stored to is persisted via a Docker volume to the host machine using the <code>-c/--config PATH/TO/CONFIG_FILE</code> CLI flag, e.g. <code>docker run -i -v /path/on-host:/path/in-container/ loadimpact/k6 login cloud -c /path/in-container/config.json</code>.
+    If you're running k6 in a Docker container you'll need to make sure that the k6 config file where the LoadImpact API authentication information (an API authentication token) will be stored to is persisted via a Docker volume to the host machine using the <code>-c/--config PATH/TO/CONFIG_FILE</code> CLI flag, e.g. <code>docker run -i -v /path/on-host:/path/in-container/ loadimpact/k6 login cloud -c /path/in-container/config.json</code>.
 </div>

 and then adding the `-o cloud` CLI flag: